moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Stream Header Subgroup

-When a stream begins with `STREAM_HEADER_SUBGROUP`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID` and the subgroup indicated by 'Group ID' and `Subgroup ID`.
+When a stream begins with `STREAM_HEADER_SUBGROUP`, all objects on the stream belong to the track requested in the Subscribe message identified by `Track Alias` and the subgroup indicated by 'Group ID' and `Subgroup ID`.

 ~~~
 STREAM_HEADER_SUBGROUP Message {